CollinsEzeokeke/manstra-weather-app/README.md

 3. Add your custom domain
 4. Configure your DNS settings according to the instructions provided by your hosting platform
 5. Wait for DNS propagation (may take up to 48 hours)

-#### Environment Variables

-When deploying, you'll need to set the following environment variables:

-- `OPENAI_API_KEY` - Your OpenAI API key for the AI insights functionality

 ## Project Structure